10 New Restaurants in Quezon City to Add to Your Must-Try List

 From Japanese to lechon!

 (SPOT.ph) The biggest city in Metro Manila never runs out of good eats to try.
 Lots of Japanese restaurants have joined the fray, each with their own tasty specialty to offer.
-But if East Asian cuisine isn’t your thing, there are still others to try that might strike your fancy, from waffles and cookies to sinfully indulgent lechon dishes.
+But if East Asian cuisine isn’t your thing, there are still other restaurants in Quezon City to try that might strike your fancy, from waffles and cookies to sinfully indulgent lechon dishes.

 Las Casas Quezon City is a stunning Art-Deco style mansion built in the '60s by Felipe Sanguil Juico and transformed by Jose “Jerry” Acuzar into a sprawling oasis in the middle of a busy city.
 A space as palatial as this deserves food that is just as impressive, and their Spanish restaurant, Las Casas Manila more than fits the bill.
 With a menu of Spanish favorites like paella, beef salpicao, and roast lamb chops by Chef Margarita Forés, and attentive staff that’ll make you feel like royalty, this is the restaurant to treat yourself to when you want to feel extra luxe.

 Las Casas Manila is at Las Casas Filipinas de Acuzar, 134 Roosevelt Avenue, Quezon City.

 The décor at 81 SeiHai screams big and bold, from the eye-catching red-and-black motif to the murals done in the style of Japanese traditional art covering every inch of the walls and ceilings.
 It’s a theme that extends to their sushi, which come in huge servings and punchy flavors.
 The Flaming Maki is a stunner when it arrives on the table with a blanket of melted cheese, and it boasts extra indulgent flavors, too, with a spicy kick from a generous shake of togarashi.